Ever wondered if there’s a difference between hiking and trekking? There is. Let’s explore those differences.

 - Even on a short hike, you must carry a means of contacting emergency services.
 A broken ankle whilst racing through local woodland on a winter’s day can just as lethal as the same injury in the mountains.

 - Always carry more food than you need.
-Dead weight is bad, ample food is good; you never know when you might get caught out longer than you’d planned and going hungry when you still have distance to cover is an unpleasant experience, and can be dangerous.
+Dead weight is bad, ample food is good; you never know when you might get caught out longer than you’d planned, and going hungry when you still have a distance to cover is an unpleasant experience, and can be dangerous.

-When you really in to the depths of the wilderness every aspect of the journey needs to have contingency.
+When you are really into the depths of the wilderness every aspect of the journey needs to have a contingency.

 - Know the limits of your body.
 Hiking 20 miles in one day, with a hot meal waiting and transport home at the end of your journey, is within the abilities of most people.
 Trekking 20 miles to your first campsite, erecting a tent, cooking food, then preparing for the next 20 miles is an art in itself.
 Adapting to the demands on your body may include traveling shorter distances each day to give you adequate time to rest, eat and recuperate.

 - Following on from tip 4, get fit!
 Your body, and mind, will thank you.
 It is possible to hike whilst unfit.
 In fact, using hiking as the basis for fitness is a great idea as it’s low impact and ‘training’ sessions can be long, or short.
 But treks demand a higher level of fitness to cope with the demands on your body.
 Jake and I have a useful starting guide on how to get hiking fit in the gym.

 - Emergency comms will be of the highest importance when you’re in the middle of nowhere!
 And don’t be tempted to rely on your smart phone as many remote regions have poor, to zero, cell coverage.
 We recommend devices such as the McMurdo FastFind PLB, and Garmin InReach (or Mini).
 If you need SMS-type services and email, consider an Iridium GO!